GlobalWebIndex/GWIQ-howto/README.md

 GWI issues unique tag for each campaign/website that needs tracking implemented.
 Contact your account manager if you wish to begin tracking a new property.

 ## Tag Parameters
-When GWI generates a tag the following items will need to be considered for all versions of GWIQ tagging.
+When GWI generates a tag the following items need to be considered for all versions of GWIQ tagging.

 #### CampaignID (cid)
 This will be supplied by GWI and is unique to the campaign being tracked.
 All elements of a single campaign must be tracked with the same CampaignID.
 Data is attributed to the relevant CampaignID therfore a new CampaignID must be used for each new campaign being tracked.